unfold/webpack-serve/readme.md

 # Webpack Serve
-Takes your wepback config and creates a development server with hot module reloading and error overlay.
+Takes your webpack config and creates a development server with hot module reloading and error overlay.
 Built to resemble the experience you get from [create-react-app](https://github.com/facebookincubator/create-react-app).

 ## Install
 `npm install --save-dev @unfold/webpack-serve`